InstallerContactSite Map

 Properties

-In the Properties pane, all the selected dialog's properties of the selected dialog or control are displayed , grouped in categories.
-You have the possibility to modify some of them.
+In the Properties pane, all the selected dialog's properties of the selected dialog or control are displayed, grouped in categories.
+You can modify some of them.
 If the pane is not visible use “Properties” context menu item or press the Ctrl + Enter keys while the focus is on a dialog or control, to display it.

 Topics